Ham Radio Exam Study Tips

 Tip #6: Skip math questions

 If you have plenty of time to study and hope to get a perfect score on the exam, you should answer all the questions.
 Otherwise, make liberal use of the skip buttons.
 In particular, if it's going to take you more than about 30 seconds to calculate an answer, skip it.
-The software will ask you again in an hour or so, but just keep skipping it.
+The software will keep presenting these questions every 8 hours or so, but just keep skipping them.

 If you don't believe me, check out my analysis of How Much Math is on the Amateur Radio Exams?